 We interviewed Joe Duffy, author of Concurrent Programming on Windows, about his research into the use of type systems to ensure safe parallelism.
 This work was presented in the paper titled Uniqueness and Reference Immutability for Safe Parallelism.
 We asked for this interview because there seemed to be a lot of misconceptions about this research project.

-Microsoft's Neal Gafter, who was primary designer and implementer of the Java SE 4 and 5 language enhancements and now works for Microsoft on .NET platform languages, discusses the impact of Oracle's acquisition of Sun on Java,makes the case for adding segmented stacks and a meta-object protocol to Java,, and offers some insights into how Java and C#/.NET compare.
+Neal Gafter discusses the impact of Oracle's acquisition on Java, makes the case for adding segmented stacks and a meta-object protocol to Java, and compares Java and C#/.NET 8

 We talked with Martin Odersky, Chairman, Chief Architect and co-founder of Typesafe, about Scala.Net, the version of Scala that support .Net as well as about Scala in general.

 Joe Duffy talks about the future of concurrency and parallelism.
 This interview covers his thoughts on the language designs, libraries, and patterns that are becoming important in modern programming.
 1

 In their new book on Domain-Specific Languages Martin Fowler and Rebecca Parsons address the concept and practice of DSLs.
 4